-Manage Mail for the Deceased
+Mail Addressed to the Deceased

-The Direct Marketing Association maintains a “Deceased Do Not Contact” list.
-Within 3 months of adding the deceased's name to this list, the amount of advertising mail received should decrease.
+The Data & Marketing Association maintains a Deceased Do Not Contact List (DDNC).
+Within 3 months of registering the deceased's name with DDNC, advertising mail should decrease.

 If You Shared an Address

-If You Had a Different Address
+If You Have a Different Address